BrucePerens/rigcontrol/README.md

 speaker outputs are also mutually exclusive.
 There is a USB serial interface for debugging, and additional serial and digital outputs sufficient for controlling serial rig control interfaces such as Yaesu's *CAT* and operating a T/R input or other peripherals.
+CW and RTTY control is possible but not yet implemented in software.

 ### Software Required